willyclarke/fluffys-sdl-adventure/README.md

 ## Description

-Various small apps to develop a small C++ library for 3d math
+Various small apps to develop a small C++ library for 3d math.

 ## License